authbucket/oauth2-php/README.md

         ),
     );

-If authorization server is hosting somewhere else, you can protect with our resource endpoint by query remote authorization server debug
+If authorization server is hosting somewhere else, you can protect your local resource endpoint by query remote authorization server debug
 endpoint:

     $app['security.firewalls'] = array(